Luthaf/rascaline/CONTRIBUTING.rst

 For adding a new calculator take a look at the tutorial for `adding a new calculator`_.

-.. _adding a new calculator: https://luthaf.fr/rascaline/latest/devdoc/how-to/new-calculator.html
+.. _adding a new calculator: https://luthaf.fr/featomic/latest/devdoc/how-to/new-calculator.html

 Contributing to the documentation
 ---------------------------------

-The documentation of rascaline is written in reStructuredText (rst) and uses `sphinx`_ documentation generator.
+The documentation of featomic is written in reStructuredText (rst) and uses `sphinx`_ documentation generator.
 In order to modify the documentation, first create a local version on your machine as described above.
 Then, build the documentation: